ahsan13jan/Ahsan-Adfenix/ReadMe.txt

+-Run Server and Application from Visual Studio.
-- Type "http://localhost:(PORT No)/Ahsan/MainView" to run application.
+-Type "http://localhost:(PORT#)/Ahsan/MainView" in Chrome to run application.